Love, Death & Robots

-Love, Death & Robots (stylized as LOVE DEATH + ROBOTS; represented in emoji form as ❤️❌🤖) is an adult animated anthology television series created by Tim Miller and streaming on Netflix.
+Love, Death & Robots (stylized as LOVE DEATH + ROBOTS; represented in emoji form as ❤️❌🤖) is an adult animated anthology web series created by Tim Miller for Netflix.
 Although the series is produced by Blur Studio, its individual episodes are drawn from the work of an international variety of animation studios.
 The animations span the genres of comedy, horror, science fiction, and fantasy.
 Each episode is connected to one or more of the three titular concepts.
 Miller serves as the showrunner and producer alongside Joshua Donen, David Fincher, and Jennifer Miller.
 Most episodes are written by Philip Gelatt and are adaptations of short stories.

 The series evolved from an attempt by Fincher and Miller to produce a feature-length movie reboot of Heavy Metal.
 The planned anthology film languished in development hell for eleven years due to difficulties with securing the rights to the title, as well as the lack of studios willing to fund the project.
 Eventually, Netflix became interested in the idea and agreed to distribute it as a television series.

 The first season was released on March 15, 2019; the second on May 14, 2021; the third on May 20, 2022; and the fourth on May 15, 2025.
-The show has received positive reviews from critics who praise its voice acting, sound effects, and unique approach of using a variety of animation styles and genres.
+The show has received positive reviews from critics who praise its voice acting, sound design, and unique approach of using a variety of animation styles and genres.
 It won several accolades from the Primetime Creative Arts Emmy Awards.

 Premise

-The animated series consists of a collection of short films, produced by different casts and crews, though some episodes have some overlap in certain crew members.
+The animated series consists of a collection of short films, produced by different casts and crews.
+However, some episodes have some overlap in certain crew members.
 The series title refers to each episode's thematic connection to one or more of the three titular subjects.

 Beyond the themes and genres, there are no story connections between the shorts with the exception of Season 1's "Three Robots", which has a sequel (Season 3's "Three Robots: Exit Strategies").